On the Generalization and Adaptation Ability of Machine-Generated Text Detectors in Academic Writing: Construction of

 \subsection{\Dataset Analysis}

-We conduct further analysis of text length, embeddings, and keywords on \Dataset to provide more insights into understanding the MGT detection task, which is shown in \Cref{sec-app:data}.
-We find that data from different domains and LLMs exhibit distinct distributions across all these aspects.
+We conduct further analysis of text length, embeddings, and key-words on MGT-Academic to provide more insights into understanding the MGT detection task, which is shown in Appendix C. We find that data from different domains and LLMs exhibit distinct distributions across all these aspects.
 These differences highlight the importance of studying the generalization ability of MGT detectors.
+Besides, our evaluation shows that MGT texts are less readable than HWT, but have greater vocabulary diversity and simpler sentence structures.
+These differences highlight the need for MGT detection models to adapt to the varying characteristics of machine-generated and human-written texts for better generalization.